SuXgg/SuXgg/README.md

 - 👋 Hi, I’m @SuXgg
-- 👀 I’m interested in crear mi pagina de autos
+- 👀 I’m interested in create my car page
-- 🌱 I’m currently learning a programar
+- 🌱 I’m currently learning to program

 <!---
 SuXgg/SuXgg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.